berisd/VirtualFile/README.md

 ## Shell ##

-You can play around with the shell to see the VirtualFile library in action.
+Play around with the shell to see the VirtualFile library in action.
 Run the class at.beris.virtualfile.shell.Shell to start it. type "help" for Help.

 e.g. Those commands will connect to a remote site, download a file, delete the downloaded file and quit the shell